-Renewal Application shall mean the School's application to renew the Charter (including amendments) as submitted to and approved by the School Board.
+Application shall mean the School's application for a Charter (including amendments) as submitted to and approved by the School Board.

 Governing Board shall mean the governing board or body of the School.

 Charter shall mean this charter entered into between the School and the Sponsor.